PoTo: A Hybrid Andersen's Points-to Analysis for Python: Syntax and Semantics

-The rule examines each object in the points-to set of receiver variable $t_1$ and does case-by-case analysis on the object type.
+The rule in Figure~\ref{fig:indirect_read} examines each object in the points-to set of receiver variable $t_2$ and does case-by-case analysis on the object type.
 E.g., if it is an abstract data object of some user-defined class, the analysis searches the class hierarchy (MRO) to determine the function referenced by $o.f$, forms the closure by binding \pit{self} to the receiver object $o$ and adds the closure object to the points-to set of left-hand-side $t_1$.
 If the object is a concrete object, the analysis evaluates the field access returning a new concrete object and adding it to the points-to set of $t_1$.
+Here, and in Calls, we restrict the number of times a statement is evaluated successfully.
+The restriction, currently set to 2, is not only an optimization but also necessary for termination, otherwise the analysis would keep creating distinct concrete objects at the same statement during fixpoint iteration.

 The last line returns the enclosing function ${f'}$ to the worklist if there is a change to the points-to set of $t_1$, as the change may trigger changes to other points-to sets in ${f'}$.